 This species grows on the dry forest land of the Amazon and Rio Negro.
 Cultivated by the Indians when not met with in a wild state.
 (See fig. 28).
-STRUCTURAL FIBER.-"Tucum thread," derived from the unopened leaves, "is nan states that the leaves yield a fiber of great strength, which is made into cordage, and also furnish material for hats known commonly as Accora.

 STRUCTURAL FIBER.-"Tucum thread," derived from the unopened leaves, "is used chiefly for bowstrings and fishing nets; employed also for hammocks, which fetch a high figure in Rio Janeiro."
-By the native method of extraction only about 2 onnees of fiber can be extracted in a day, even by an expert manipulator.
-Savorg-
+By the native method of extraction only about 2 ounces of fiber can be extracted in a day, even by an expert manipulator.
+Savorgnan states that the leaves yield a fiber of great strength, which is made into cordage, and also furnish material for hats known commonly as Accora.

-The only part used is the young unexpanded leaves, the cuticle of which, when twisted, furnishes cordage of extreme tineness, combined with great strength and durability.
+The only part used is the young unexpanded leaves, the cuticle of which, when twisted, furnishes cordage of extreme fineness, combined with great strength and durability.
 Some of the tribes on the upper Amazon are said to make all their hammocks of this fiber.
 Wallace, in his Palm Trees of the Amazon, says: The Brazilians of the Rio Negro and upper Amazon make very beautiful hammocks of fine 'tucúm' thread, knitted by hand into a compact web of so fine a texture as to occupy two persons three or four months in their completion.
 They then sell at about £3 each, and when ornamented with the feather-work borders, at double that sum.
 Most of them are sent as presents to Rio de Janeiro.

-The fiber is fine, resistant, and durable, and the natives employ it in making ropes, coarse linen, nets, horse blankets, and especially hammocks and strong fish nets... for which it is much esteemed.
+The fiber is fine, resistant, and durable, and the natives employ it in making ropes, coarse linen, nets, horse blankets, and especially hammocks and strong fish nets, for which it is much esteemed.
 The fiber is yellowish white and very elastic.
 A small cord of scarcely 2 millimeters in thickness will sustain a weight of 3 kilos.
 And at the end of six hours it will have extended in length from 800 millimeters to 809 millimeters, which is equal to 1.125 per cent.
 It is capable of absorbing a great quantity of water; a rope weighing 72 grams after having been submerged in water something more than one hour showing an increase of 27.7 per cent.

-FIG. 28.-The Theum palm Astrocarynom rulgare.
+FIG. 28.-The Tucum palm Astrocaryum vulgare.